schoolofdevops/openshift-labguide/chapters/helm.md

 helm status grafana
 ```

-You should be able to access grafana UI by using either the *nodePort* service or a *ingress* rule.
+You should be able to access grafana UI by using either the *nodePort* service or a *route*.

 ![Grafana UI](images/grafana.png)